-Making things even simpler, this idea is covered by law, too.
+These ideas are supported by law, too.
 The European Court of Justice ruled all the way back in 2012 that ‘a worker is entitled to take paid annual leave which coincides with a period of sick leave at a later point in time’.

 Can employees take annual leave while on long-term sickness absence?

 The other side of annual leave and sick leave overlap is the question of whether people can purposely use paid holiday days while they’re on a period of long-term sick leave.
-They might want to do this to top up their statutory sick pay, using holidays as a way to get full pay even while they’re on sick leave.
-The short answer is that, legally, there’s nothing stopping them.

 How important is time off?